 She has taught graduate courses in digital history at both NYU and William Paterson University, and co-teaches a one-week course on digital editions at the Digital Humanities Summer Institute, and the one-week Institute for Editing Historical Documents.
+She teaches Discovering Digital History, an undergraduate course offered at Ramapo College and recently co-taught an on-line distance learning course, A Burning Idea: Challenging and Censoring Books, with Truman University professor Rebecca Dierking.
+The course will be offered again through COPLAC Digital in Spring 2019.
 Cathy was the president of the Association for Documentary Editing from 2008 to 2009 and has held many committee roles and offices with the Association.
 She is also a board member and archival director for the Mahwah Museum.

 Contact information: email@example.com, 201-684-7741.

 Mapping the Jane Addams Papers, June 2018, Association for Documentary Editing, Olympia, WA.

 “The Big Picture: Conceiving of a Digital Edition of Jane Addams’ Papers,” July 6, 2017 at Women’s History in a Digital World, Maynooth University, Ireland.